The Difference Between Domestic Assault and Domestic Violence in Oakland

 Knowing the Difference Between Assault and Domestic Abuse Makes a Difference

 Domestic violence charges can have serious lifelong long consequences attached, lengthy jail or prison sentences imposed, year long domestic violence counseling requirements, stay away orders, search clauses, and much more.
 Domestic violence convictions can have an impact on family court dispositions, immigration proceedings, and basic civil liberties like gun ownership – even for misdemeanor PC 273.5 convictions with no ability to restore without a pardon.
 The sooner an individual accused of a domestic violence crime contacts an experienced domestic violence attorney – the better.
-Enlist the help of a lawyer who can guide you on the various considerations in domestic violence cases and can help mount a defense that will protect your long term goals and life.
+Enlist the help of a lawyer who can guide you on the various differences between domestic assault and domestic violence in Oakland and can help mount a defense that will protect your long term goals and life.